History of the Perthshire Patons

 The 2nd Battalion spent the bi-centenary year of 1861 in Corfu but there is no record of any celebrations on the 14th of October (p.105).

 The Hampshire Telegraph and Sussex Chronicle of June 7th 1862 records that plans were afoot for the 6th regiment at Gibraltar to exchange places with the 2nd Battalion of the 2nd regiment at Corfu ("The Mediterranean Fleet").
 Three weeks later, Alexander was definitely still on Corfu however, as he was recorded as having married Teresa Mooney there on June 27th 1862.
 In the record he was described as a Corporal in the battalion.
 The wedding was carried out at the Garrison Church, in a Church of England ceremony performed by the regimental chaplain Sydney Cluck M.A., and was witnessed by James Crabtree and Catherine Elizabeth Johnston.
-The record also notes both parents of Alexander, listing them as William Alexander and Martha Ann Halliday (GRO Ionian Civil Registration Marriages 1818-1864, Corfu Vol 9 p.6 - no year listed in index, but cert shows it to be 1862).
-Perhaps the fact that the regiment was soon to be reposted prompted the marriage?
+The record also notes both of his parents as William Alexander and Martha Ann Halliday (GRO Ionian Civil Registration Marriages 1818-1864, Corfu Vol 9 p.6 - no year listed in index, but the record itself notes it as 1862).

 The regimental history by Haswell notes that the battalion was in Gibraltar and the West Indies between 1862 and 1865.
 In the Daily News of 14 JAN 1863, it is recorded that the officers, non-commissioned officers and men of the 2nd battalion in Gibraltar donated £52 to a relief fund known as the Mansion House Committee, though it is not known for what purpose the fund existed ("The Mansion House Committee").